blob421/GPUB/docs/getting_started.rst

 Saving a credit card
 ---------------------
-Before using the bot, you must create an account on Newegg.ca (if you don’t already have one).
+Before using the bot, you must create an account on Newegg.ca (if you don't already have one).
 To ensure the bot can complete checkout, log in and save a credit card to your account.

 Setting up account.txt
 -----------------------
 Before proceeding, you'll need to set up your credentials.
-In the root folder of the repository, there is a file named account.txt.
+Navigate to the root folder of the repository.
-Edit account.txt to include the following details:
+Edit account.txt and replace the following fields to include these details:

- - YOUR_EMAIL: Your Newegg account email
+ - YOUR_EMAIL : Your Newegg account email
- - YOUR_PASSWORD: Your Newegg account password
+ - YOUR_PASSWORD : Your Newegg account password
- - 123: The CVV on the back of your credit card
+ - 123 : The CVV on the back of your credit card

 Required dependencies